-FACILITY: FCA US Technology Center SRN / ID: N1436 LOCATION: 800 Chrysler Drive, AUBURN HILLS DISTRICT: Warren CITY: AUBURN HILLS COUNTY: OAKLAND CONTACT: Stuart Weiss , Air Compliance Specialist ACTIVITY DATE : 07/29/2020 STAFF: Adam Bognar COMPLIANCE STATUS: Non Compliance SOURCE CLASS: MAJOR SUBJECT: Scheduled Inspection - Revised report after comments from permittee RESOLVED COMPLAINTS:
+FACILITY: FCA US LLC - Chrysler Technology Center SRN / ID: N1436 LOCATION: 800 Chrysler Drive, AUBURN HILLS DISTRICT: Warren CITY: AUBURN HILLS COUNTY: OAKLAND CONTACT: Stuart Weiss , Air Compliance Specialist ACTIVITY DATE: 05/06/2021 STAFF: Adam Bognar COMPLIANCE STATUS: Non Compliance SOURCE CLASS: MAJOR SUBJECT: Scheduled Inspection RESOLVED COMPLAINTS:

-On Wednesday, July 29, 2020, Michigan Department of Environment, Great Lakes, and Energy-Air Quality Division (EGLE-AQD) employee Adam Bognar conducted a scheduled inspection of FCA US LLC - Chrysler Technology Center (the "Facility" or "FCA Tech Center") located at 800 Chrysler Drive, Auburn Hills, Michigan 48326.
+On Thursday, May 6, 2021, Michigan Department of Environment, Great Lakes, and Energy-Air Quality Division (EGLE-AQD) employee Adam Bognar conducted a scheduled inspection of FCA US LLC - Chrysler Technology Center (the "Facility" or "FCA Tech Center") located at 800 Chrysler Drive, Auburn Hills, Michigan 48326.
 The purpose of the inspection was to determine the facility's compliance with the requirements of the federal Clean Air Act; Part 55, Air Pollution Control, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended (Act 451); Michigan Department of Environment, Great Lakes, and Energy-Air Quality Division (EGLE-AQD) Administrative Rules; Renewable Operating Permit No. MI-ROP-N1436-2018; and Permit to Install No. 155-18.

 Due to the Covid-19 Pandemic, all records were reviewed electronically.
-Some of these records were reviewed prior to this inspection during the Governor's "stay at home" executive order.
-The on-site inspection conducted on July 29, 2020 was a facility-walk through only.
+The on-site inspection conducted on May 6, 2021 was a facility-walk through only.
 We did not conduct any meetings and I did not collect any records during my on-site inspection.
-Additional records were requested after the on-site inspection.
-Mr. Weiss provided all records that I requested.
+Mr. Weiss provided all records that I requested digitally.

 The FCA US LLC - Chrysler Technology Center campus is comprised of approximately 5.5 million square feet of space.
 This large footprint makes this one of the largest buildings in the United States.
 FCA Tech Center performs research and development for automobile, light duty truck, and vehicle component manufacturing.
-Operations include dynamometer test cells, pilot assembly processes, and various lab activities.
-Normally, there are approximately 16,000 workers at this facility.
-This number has been reduced to approximately 1500-2000 since re-opening after the Governor's "stay at home" order.
-The majority of the on-site staff are technicians and operational staff.
-Most of the office workers are now teleworking on a full-time basis.
+Operations include dynamometer test cells, pilot assembly processes, test painting, and various lab activities.
+Prior to the COVID-19 pandemic, there were approximately 16,000 workers at this facility.
+This number was reduced to approximately 1500-2000 after re-opening after the Governor's "stay at home" order.
+The number of employees on-site is gradually increasing.

-It is located in Oakland county which is currently designated as non-attainment for ozone based on the National Ambient Air Quality Standards (NAAQS).
+This facility is located in Oakland county which is currently designated as non-attainment for ozone based on the National Ambient Air Quality Standards (NAAQS).
 Oakland county is designated as attainment for all other criteria pollutants.

-I arrived at the facility at 10 am.
+I arrived at the facility at 9 am.
 I met with Mr. Stuart Weiss, Air Compliance Specialist.
 I followed FCA Tech Center's Covid-19 Protocol, which included filling out a form at home prior to the inspection.
 The form indicated that I have not experienced any recent symptoms of Covid-19 and have not been exposed to someone who has tested positive or has symptoms.
 After submitting the form, my temperature was taken.
 After my temperature was taken, I was allowed into the facility.
 I identified myself and stated the purpose of the inspection.